petertwigg/petertwigg.github.io/about.md

 aside: true
 ---

-I have been a practicing homeopath and naturopath for over 29 years.
-I've led retreats, workshops and trainings in meditation and self-development and given public lectures on various self-development and meditation related topics in Australia, Asia, Europe and the USA.
-I have been practicing meditation based techniques since 1988 when I graduated as a naturopath and homeopath in 1990.
+I have been a practicing homeopath and naturopath for over 30 years.
+I've been meditating for over 35 years.
+I've led retreats, workshops and trainings in meditation and self-development, and given public lectures on various self-development and meditation related topics in Australia, Asia, Europe, and the USA.

 <blockquote class="photo">
 	<img src="/images/peter-twigg-photo.jpg" width="500">